Player Configuration Guide

 • Default: undefined

-• Can be provided to set the lang attribute of the <html> element.
+• Can be provided to set the lang attribute of the <html> element in an iframe embed and, therefore, the language of the player.

 languages